 Click Here to Calculate QLAC Benefits, then follow the links to select a policy without ROP features.

-The IRS requires that after age 70 ½, an IRA beneficiary make Required Minimum Distributions (“RMD”) from their IRA.
+The IRS requires that after age 72 (previously, age 70 and 1/2), an IRA beneficiary makes Required Minimum Distributions (“RMD”) from their IRA.
 This so-called “RMD” amount is calculated by dividing the account balance of the IRA investment account by a lifetime expectancy factor from an IRS table estimating life expectancy by age.

 Click Here to Open RMD Calculator

 When a distribution is more than the RMD, there is no penalty.
 An IRA owner can withdraw the full account balance if he or she wants.
 But, if the distribution is less than the RMD, the IRS imposes a penalty equal to 50% of the shortfall of the distribution.
 And an “excess” distribution in a prior year cannot be used to reduce a penalty in the current year.
 Many people, especially those working in their late 60s and 70s, would prefer to leave their assets in the retirement account to roll up tax-free.
 That’s where QLAC’s come in.
 (See above).

 Even though the QLAC is acquired with pre-tax dollars, the IRS does not treat the purchase as a taxable event – even though the QLAC asset is excluded from an IRA fund balance.
 In other words, a Required Minimum Distribution is calculated based on the fund account balance after subtracting the QLAC premium payment.
 It is important to note that each year’s Required Minimum Distribution is computed using the fund value on December 31st of the past year.
 Accordingly, a QLAC purchase must precede the prior year-end date in order to reduce a Required Minimum Distribution in the current year.
 QLACs can be purchased years after or before age 72.
 The more years between the purchase date and annuity start date, the greater the benefit for each premium dollar.